S-idd/_PlagiarismChecker/README.md

 # PlagiarismChecker

-A Spring Boot-based plagiarism detection tool that analyzes code similarity using advanced algorithms including cosine similarity and trigram analysis.
+PlagiarismChecker is an advanced plagiarism detection tool for source code, built with Spring Boot.
+It analyzes code similarity with robust algorithms, including cosine similarity and trigram analysis, and supports multi-language file comparison for educational and professional use.

 ## Features